2i2c-org/team-compass/community/structure.md

-# Structure and responsibilities
+# Structure and roles

 :::{note}
 This is still a work in progress!
 :::

-## Structure

-Currently the Community team at 2i2c is made up of one {role}`Community Guidance Lead`, who collaborates closely with the {role}`Partnerships Lead` in planning and coordination.
+The Community team at 2i2c is led by our {role}`Product and Community Lead`.

-They also collaborate with our [Engineering Team](../engineering/structure.md) to bring community perspectives into our planning and prioritization.

-## Roles
+Below are major roles and teams...

 ```{role} Product and Community Lead
 ```

-### Product and Community Lead
+## Product and Community Lead

 There are three key goals for this role: